Growth of Sobolev norms in quasi integrable quantum systems: Geometric part and conclusion of the proof

 \end{enumerate} where $\cJ_M$ and $\{A^{(s)}_{M, j}\}_{j \in \cJ_M}$ are the sets whose existence is ensured in Lemma \ref{lemma.diametri}. \end{definition} \begin{remark} The resonant blocks form a covering of $\Lambda$. \end{remark} As we will prove in the following section, $\forall s$ there exists a suitable choice of the constants $\tC_s,\ \tD_s$ such that the blocks $B^{(s)}_{M, j}$ are reciprocally disjoint.
-However, still they do not provide an \emph{invariant} partition of $\Lambda$.
-The invariant partition will be given by the extended blocks, that we are now going to define.
+However, as in the classical case, they are not invariant under the action of a normal form operator, so we define the quantum extended blocks, which instead will be invariant.
+First, given two sets $A $ and $B,$ we define: